worldstudio/worldstudio.github.io/_theme/youth-empowerment.md

   Engineering, Arts and Math &ndash; for disconnected youth (defined as 14&ndash;24 years olds who are not in school and not working) is virtually non&ndash;existent.
 In the United States an estimated 3 million youths aged 16&ndash;24 are disconnected.
-The majority are between</p>
+The majority are between 20 and 24 years old, which suggests the problem intensifies after high school graduation.
+They are disproportionately people of color.</p>
 right_p_html: >-
-  <p>20 and 24 years old, which suggests the problem intensifies after high
+  <p>Rates of disconnection vary widely by metropolitan
-  school graduation.
-They are disproportionately people of color.</p><p>Rates of disconnection vary widely by metropolitan area, and in some places young blacks and Latinos are up to 3&ndash;6 times more likely to be disconnected than young whites.
+  area, and in some places young blacks and Latinos are up to 3&ndash;6 times more likely to be disconnected than young whites.
 Among the 10 largest metropolitan areas, whites have employment rates above the regional average,